Demarcating Geographic Regions using Community Detection in Commuting Networks with Significant Self-Loops: Introduction

-The core-based approach to identifying urban regions has a long history (since 1950s).
-Key to this approach is the identification of a core and its connections with the hinterland (nodal communities)\citep{nystuen_graph_1961}.
-Research has focused on the core as the central subject of study rather than acknowledging the polycentric regional forms that have come to dominate regions around the world \citep{fowler_assessing_2018}.
-Since the1980s, research has shown that the majority of the commuting flows in urban systems are lateral (i.e. between different parts of suburbs and hinterland) rather than core-centered \citep{plane_geography_1981}.
-Methods have been proposed to account for these peripheral commuting patterns and use them to delineate regions \citep[e.g.][]{tong_new_2014}.
+Both CBSA and megaregions implicitly or explicitly rely on the notion of cores.
+In the case of the former, cores are \jf{counties.
+In} the case of the latter, cores are CBSAs.
+The core-based approach to identifying urban regions has a \jf{history dating back to 1950s.} Key to this approach is the identification of a core and \jf{its} connections with the hinterland (nodal communities) \cite{nystuen_graph_1961}.
+This \jf{core-based} approach ignores the emerging polycentric structure that has come to dominate regions around the world \cite{fowler_assessing_2018}.
+Since the 1980s, however, further studies have shown that most commuting \jf{flows} in urban systems are lateral (i.e. between different parts of suburbs and hinterland) rather than core-centered \cite{plane_geography_1981}.
+Methods have been proposed to account for these peripheral commuting patterns and \jf{used} to delineate regions \cite{tong_new_2014}.
+In our approach, we eschew \jf{the} a priori identification of cores and instead rely on entire commuting \jf{networks}, thereby capturing important peripheral connections as well as polynodal and diffuse regions.
+We identify the \jf{core-centered} regions in a posthoc analysis.

-In addition to this issue of core focus, another problem of \textit{unique membership } persists in standard delineations.
-While objects can logically belong to multiple agglomerations, many of the applications tend to assign them to one by breaking membership ties.
-Many counties have large numbers of commuters to different cities that are relatively close to one another, especially in densely urbanised regions \citep{Han_overlapping_nodate, kim_p-functional_2017}.
-In such instances, it is useful to relax the unique relationship condition between an object and the agglomeration it belongs to.
+\ch{Non-unique} membership is another problem that is not acknowledged in other approaches.
+Regional delineations tend to partition \jf{a} set of geographic jf{objects instead} of treating them as members in multiple agglomerations.
+Especially in densely urbanized regions, many counties have large numbers of commuters to different cities that are relatively close to one another \cite{han_overlapping_2019, kim_p-functional_2017}.
+Often, delineations (such as OMB) tend to assign counties to one region by breaking membership ties rather than jf{acknowledging connections} with multiple regions.
+It is useful to relax the unique membership condition between an object and the agglomeration \jf{to which it belongs.}